adipginting/adipginting/README.md

 - 👋 Hi, I’m @adipginting
 - 👀 I’m interested in the world wide web, software engineering, statistical physics, machine learning, and the human side of technology.
 - 🌱 I’m currently focusing the javascript ecosystem (Node.js, React.js, Express.js, Next.js, Nest.js & TypeScript) and learning OpenAPI, Docker, and Database (PostgreSQL & MongoDB) on the side.
-- 🚀 I'm interested to learn Golang and Rust for this year when I have time.
+- 🚀 I'm interested to learn Golang, Ziplang, and Rustlang for this year when I have time.
 - 💞️ I’m looking to collaborate on building website and distributed systems.
 - 📫 You can reach me here or if you want on Twitter @adipginting.